Colorectal cancer

 It is not known if BRAFTOVI is safe and effective in children.

-BRAFTOVI should not be used to treat people with wild-type BRAF melanoma, wild-type BRAF colorectal cancer, or wild-type BRAF NSCLC.
+BRAFTOVI should not be used to treat adults with wild-type BRAF melanoma, wild-type BRAF colorectal cancer, or wild-type BRAF NSCLC.
 Your healthcare provider will perform a test to make sure that BRAFTOVI or BRAFTOVI with MEKTOVI is right for you.

 It is not known if BRAFTOVI or MEKTOVI is safe and effective in children.